≡ Menu

 Key insight: Underwriters focus on ulcer location, cause, complications, healing status, and exclusion of serious underlying conditions like cancer.

-When reviewing a life insurance application from someone with ulcer history, underwriters request specific medical documentation including endoscopy reports showing ulcer location and characteristics, biopsy results if biopsies were performed, H. pylori testing results and eradication confirmation if applicable, follow-up endoscopy demonstrating healing, and records documenting treatment and response.
+When reviewing a life insurance application from someone with a history of ulcers, underwriters request specific medical documentation, including endoscopy reports, biopsy results, H. pylori testing results, and follow-up endoscopy demonstrating healing.

 Assessment Factor What Underwriters Review Impact on Decision

-Underlying Cause H. pylori, NSAID use, stress, or unknown Identifiable, treatable causes viewed favorably
+Underlying Cause H. pylori, NSAID use, stress, or unknown Identifiable, treatable causes are viewed favorably

-Complication History Bleeding, perforation, obstruction Complications significantly worsen rating
+Complication History Bleeding, perforation, obstruction Complications significantly worsen the rating

-Healing Status Follow-up endoscopy showing complete healing Documentation of healing essential for best rates
+Healing Status Follow-up endoscopy showing complete healing Documentation of healing is essential for the best rates

 H. pylori Eradication Post-treatment testing confirming eradication Successful eradication improves prognosis dramatically

-Recurrence Pattern Single episode vs multiple recurrences Recurrent disease raises concerns about compliance or refractory ulcers
+Recurrence Pattern Single episode vs multiple recurrences Recurrent disease raises concerns about refractory ulcers

 H. pylori infection causes 60-90 percent of peptic ulcers, and successful eradication dramatically reduces recurrence risk from 60-80 percent down to less than 5 percent per year.
-Insurance underwriters view H. pylori eradication as a major positive factor because it addresses the underlying cause and significantly improves long-term prognosis.
+Insurance underwriters view H. pylori eradication as a major positive factor because it addresses the underlying cause.

 Coverage Prospects by Ulcer Type and Severity